aragonzkresearch/nouns-anonymous-voting/README.md

 2. The TLCS private key that will be used to decrypt the votes.
 You should get this from the TLCS server.

 **Note** That you can only run this command after the voting process has ended.
-If you are working on a local test net, you can mine these blocks by running `cargo test -- mine_blocks --nocapture` command.
+If you are working on a local test net, you can mine these blocks by running `cargo run --bin mine_blocks` command.
 Note that 1 block is counted as 12 seconds.

 ```bash